alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 38 user reviews of Fujifilm X-Pro1 from Amazon.com.
 The average user rating for this product is 4.4/5, compared to an average user rating of 4.2/5 for other Digital Compact Cameras on Amazon.com.
-Comments about the lens and image quality are on the whole positive.
-The portability and usability also get good feedback, whereas there are some less positive opinions about the low light performance and price.
+Reviewers really like the lens and image quality.
+The portability and usability are also mentioned favorably, whereas many are less positive about the low light performance and price.

 performance, usability, portability, image quality, lens